Winphillips/Speed-Read/README.md

 # Speed-Read
 Cool way to read info extremely fast.
-Much faster than just a page
+Much faster than just reading from a page.